TheEt1234/libox_computer/DOCS.md

 "digistuff" - i am not refering to abadoned chiepie's (the one that's on contentDB) digistuff here, i am referring to the mt-mods's fork of digistuff, that you can find [here](https://github.com/mt-mods/digistuff)

-# What is the libox programmer tool?
+# What does the libox computer tool do?
-- If you left click a laptop/robot with it, it will return to regular ui
-- If you shift+right click a laptop/robot with it, it will stop the sandbox and return to the regular ui
+- when you click it on a laptop/computer it turns it off forcefully
-- Useful if you are working with the `gui` function

 # Environment (the stuffs you get to play with)